Sarah Potts (Shortland Street): Storylines

 Sarah arrived to Shortland Street and won a job working in ED under Craig Valentine (Renato Bartolomei).
 They dated but broke up when it was scandalously revealed that Sarah's brother Daniel (Jarred Blakiston), was in fact her son.
 Despite being attracted to Craig, she married Andrew Solomon (Paolo Rotondo) but their marriage was annulled after Andrew left Sarah to be with his ex-girlfriend and children.
 Sarah briefly dated a schoolboy and later conman Hamish (Phil Brown).
 She continually found herself attracted to Craig and started to date him before the two broke up due to his anger problems.
 They made up and dated again but broke up when Craig cheated on Sarah with Huia (Nicola Kawana), impregnating her.
 Huia's cousin TK Samuels (Benjamin Mitchell) comforted her through the ordeal and when Craig readmitted his love, Sarah was faced with a tough decision between Craig and TK.
 Sarah finally made a decision and in December 2006 asked TK to marry her.
 The couple married in mid-2007 and later decided to have kids.
 However, in 2008 after being diagnosed with Multiple sclerosis the couple suffered a shock when they learnt Sarah's baby would be born with a deathly illness and it was terminated.
 In 2009 Brooke Freeman (Beth Allen) manipulated Sarah into thinking TK was unhappy and the two separated.
 She rebounded to Maxwell Avia (Robbie Magasiva) but the two broke up in 2010 and Sarah had a one-night stand with TK shortly before leaving to work in America.

 Sarah made a surprise return to Shortland Street in March 2011 and announced she was pregnant with TK's child, a girl.
 Sarah planned to get back with TK and clashed with his new fiancé Roimata Ngatai (Shavaughn Ruarkere).
 In July 2011 Sarah gave birth to daughter, Matilda Mareikura "Tillie" Potts (Nathan Anderson) after leaving TK's wedding.
 Sarah began to date Daniel's (Ido Drent) carer Zac Smith (Mike Edward) and accepted more administrative positions at the hospital.
 However, after 8 months of dating, Sarah discovered Zac had been having a long-term affair behind her back with her friend Vasa Levi and they broke up.
 In 2013 Sarah lost her job to her friend Harper Whitley (Ria Vandervis) and ended up reconciling with TK after nearly 4 years apart.
 Their relationship was put to the test when Sarah accidentally reversed over Tillie in her truck, but the two remained together.
 In mid 2014 Sarah began researching a killer virus and ultimately ended up getting engaged to TK once again.
 However, in August, upon finally discovering the illness' cure, Sarah's MS relapsed and she contracted it herself and died after a tearful farewell to TK and Tillie.
+In 2023, Sarah, Roimata and Mo Hannah would appear to TK in spirit form, willing him back to life after he'd been shot and taken off of life support.